edgexfoundry/edgex-go/internal/system/executor/README.md

 This README.md is geared toward a developer interested in creating their own executor.
 It includes related information
     that ties in with the System Management Agent (aka SMA).
 The main points are:

-- How the SMA passes service name, action, and optional parameters on the command line.
+- How the SMA passes service name, and action on the command line.
 - Current proxy-like behavior for stop/start/restart operations -- the SMA passes parameters received to executor as-is.
 - The Metrics Result Contract (and its support for embedding executor-specific results).
 - Expected format of operation result (based upon the existing Docker executor implementation).